bennycode/comlink/README.md

 Comlink works with Node’s [`worker_threads`][worker_threads] module.
 Take a look at the example in the `docs` folder.

+### TypeScript and Node

+To use Comlink in a TypeScript project running on Node you have to:

+1. ...

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API
 [umd]: https://github.com/umdjs/umd
 [transferable]: https://developer.mozilla.org/en-US/docs/Web/API/Transferable